tito-arch/BABC-2/content/posts/proton-mail-preview.md

 date = 2023-03-16T18:44:25Z
-description = " Should you upgrade your free Gmail for Proton mail?" tags = ["End to End Enscription", "Gmail", "proton mail"] title = "The Secure Email Service Provider That's Changing the Game" [cover] alt = "proton mail review" caption = "image sourced from: Proton.me"
+description = " Should you upgrade your free Gmail for Proton mail?" tags = ["End to End Enscription", "Gmail", "proton mail"] title = "Proton Mail: The Email Service That Puts Your Privacy First" [cover] alt = "proton mail review" caption = "image sourced from: Proton.me"